Gaia was born in Sicily (hence the picture of Stromboli volcano above!), but found a home in Tunisia, Jordan, Austria, and the United Kingdom.

 Gaia is a creative multimedia journalist with a hunger for reporting stories that make an impact.

-She is currently producing a documentary to air on the BBC World Service, and freelancing as an assistant producer for Al Jazeera’s current affairs programme, The Listening Post.
+Previously, Gaia produced a documentary on the 2011 Arab Spring to air on the BBC World Service, alongside freelancing for Al Jazeera’s current affairs TV programme, The Listening Post.

 She also single-handedly launched The New Arab Voice podcast, which she produced and co-hosted.

-Since earning her MA in International Journalism from City, University of London – with a distinction in her final video documentary project – she has been published in The Guardian, The Telegraph, and South London Press.
+Since earning her MA in International Journalism from City, University of London – with a distinction in her final video documentary project – she has had work published in The Guardian, The Telegraph, South London Press, and others.

 With an academic background in international law, human rights, and politics, Gaia uses this expertise to produce reliable, informative, and nuanced journalism projects.